dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 For compatibility and performance information that you should know when using EF Core with UWP, see [.NET implementations supported by EF Core](../../platforms/index.md#universal-windows-platform).

-Check out other articles in this documentation to learn more about Entity Framework's features.
+Check out other articles in this documentation to learn more about Entity Framework Core features.